shmiko/shmiko.github.io/_posts/2016-06-02-angular-2-migration.md

 Some preliminary steps to consider would be:

-From Jose Eames' Pluralsight Course [Preparing for and Migrating Applications to Angular 2](https://app.pluralsight.com/library/courses/migrating-applications-angular-2/table-of-contents)
+From Joe Eames' Pluralsight Course [Preparing for and Migrating Applications to Angular 2](https://app.pluralsight.com/library/courses/migrating-applications-angular-2/table-of-contents)

   1. Follow the style guide
   2. Update app to latest Angular 1 version